dtaylorbiz/dtaylorbiz.github.io/_docs/careers-2.md

 ---
-title: Careers 2
 docs-question: To edit the job application
 docs-category: careers
 ---

-In siteleaf panel, select Pages.
-Select About.
-Check out the metadata, 'about_video_id'.
-Similar to changing the Noisy Films video, this has to be a vimeo link.
-Here is an example vimeo link: https://vimeo.com/242484745.
-For the metadata, only use the numbers from the link to replace in this metadata section.
+In siteleaf panel, select Settings.
+Look for this variable:
++ taylors_job_application

+update this information to reflect where the new job application link should point to.
 Select Save.
+This update will impact where the career items link to.